Tutorials: Electronics fundamentals (ELEFU)

 - Switch the rover on.

-Connected, you start an Internet browser and type the following URL:
+Connected, you start an Internet browser (best working with chrome!) and type the following URL: